nir9/itemslide/README.md

 - previous() - goes to previous slide
 - gotoSlide(i) - goes to a specific slide by index
 - reload() - recalculates width and center object (recommended to call when resize occures)
+- add(data) - adds in the end of the carousel a new item with (data)
+NOTE: after calling add you need to call reload in order to see the slides

 ```js
 $("ul").next();